 Personal information: what we collect

-Many of the interactive elements on our website (for example our competitions and message board) require us to record some personal information about you in order to operate them.
+Many of the interactive elements on our website (for example our competitions and message board) require us to record some personal information about you in order for them to be able to operate.
 Here we explain what we use that information for when you share it with us.

 We collect information when you use one of our standalone features or when you create a BCG account.
 In the case of a BCG account we ask for some personal information that will then be used by all our interactive features.

 When you interact with our systems we also store your IP address, which lets us know which ISP you are using and your rough geographic location.
 We use IP addresses to prevent abuse of our systems, and to tailor some aspects of your experience.